Wednesday, February 15, 2017

 The Zoom F8 supplies a full 48 V phantom power, so we can use most of the professional microphones on the market.
 The choice is vast, but less so once we consider only low-noise and low-profile condensers.
 I tested two different sets.

 The popular DPA 4060 is a tiny omni (lavalier) with Micro Dot output connector.
 This requires an adapter to XLR that is immensely larger and heavier than the microphones themselves.
 They have a sensitivity of 20 mV/Pa and 23 dB noise, for an EIN of -105 dBu.
 That's not terribly quiet, but the mics do have an appealing sound that has made them the de facto standard for field recording.
-Perhaps It's obvious from the test tracks?
+Perhaps it's obvious from the test tracks?

 The AT 3022 are omni small-diameter condensers that were released to market over-engineered.
 The spec sheet says their self-noise is 16 dB, but it was discovered that they measure at only 8 dB.
 When Audio-Technica got wind of this fact, they discontinued this model and replaced it with the AT 4022, higher-priced and rated at 13 dB noise.
+Back in the day I bought the very last AT 3022 units sold in North America.
+With a sensitivity of 19.9 mV/Pa, the EIN is an excellent -118 dBu.
+Few microphones at any price do better.

 The AT 3032 are designed for studio use, but as they are compact, they work well in the field.
 I have a simple cross-bar and portable "desktop" tripod.
 This enables me to place them close to the ground.